ericsmallw/simple-blog/README.md

 ### Database Initialization

-Execute `psql -U postgres -f create-db.sql` on the command line to create and set up the necessary database tables.
+Execute `psql -U postgres -f create_db.sql` on the command line to create and set up the necessary database tables.

 ## Access the Application